k-archive/k-bench/README.md

 ## What should happen?

-I'm consistently seeing higher number with Arango.
+I'm consistently seeing higher numbers with Arango.

 ## Example output